 2019 Artist in Residence

 The 2019 Alberta Artist in Residence is Lauren Crazybull.
 Learn more about Lauren on the Artist in Residence website.
-Information about applying for the 2020 program will be announced in winter 2019.
+Applications for the 2020 program will accepted in the spring.
+The next artist in residence will be announced as part of Month of the Artist celebrations in September 2020.
+Learn more about Month of the Artist.

 This program seeks to inspire innovation in the arts and encourage dialogue by supporting visionary artists and cultural leaders to create work and lead conversations on the role of artists and the arts in society.